serans/nixconf/man/markdown/bashrc.md

 # DESCRIPTION

-I have two bashrc file: .bashrc.common and .bashrc.cern
+I divide my bashrc config in several files:

+* .bashrc.common : common across all my computers
+* .bashrc.cern : specific stuff for cern machines
+* I might create more ie: .bashrc.mac, etc.

-I include them from each of my computers' ~/.bashrc file (one or both, depending on wether it's a CERN dev machine or not)
+I then include the required .bashrc.xxx file(s) from each of my computer's .bashrc files.

-# FUNCTIONS (COMMON)
+# LOCAL MAN PAGES

+Used to document how I use the command line (and more)

 **maned [NAME]**
 : Creates or edits the man page with the given [NAME].
 Useful to write down examples of how you normally use the commands or as a documentation tool in general.
 Manpages will be saved in the 'l' (local) section of the manpages.